chhanganivarun/dip-project-video-seam-carving/Proposal.md

 Changing the aspect ratio of an image such that the result looks photorealistic and useful image features are preserved is not a trivial task.
 Directly resizing and scaling would stretch/squeeze the image, and cropping would lead to loss of useful information.
 Seam-carving is a method by which this problem is tackled.
 It removes “seams” from the image, such that the resulting image preserves useful information, still looking photorealistic.

+A seam is a monotonic and connected path of pixels going from the top of the image to the bottom, or from left to right.
+By removing one seam from an image, the image size is reduced by one either in the horizontal or the vertical dimension.

 <p align = "center">
   <img src="./proposal_images/castle_example.png" /><br>
   <em>Example Photo</em>